tytydraco/yessleep/out/The_Deerman_.md

 "Hey Julie, long time no see."
 He smiled warmly, then turned and nodded at her mom, "Mrs. Waabigwan."

 "Aanii Josh, come on in."
-She nodded back and smiled; it made her heart glad to see Julie's face light up.
+She nodded back and smiled; it made her heart glad to see Julie smiling again.
 Then she got up and conveniently excused herself to find a washroom so they could talk.
 Julie patted a clear spot on her bed next to her. "come, sit," she commanded.

-They spent the next ten minutes discussing the details of the accident at length for the report.
+They spent the next while discussing the details of the accident at length for the report.
 They then graciously moved on to lighter subjects, like what's been transpiring in their lives up to the present.
 Julie gave him a quick three-minute summary about her pursuing a Creative Writing degree in Burry, a three-hour commute away.
 Josh shared he had joined the police force right after high school and returned to the island after his father's passing.
 He'd inherited his dad's house and lived there ever since.

 "Hey, how about I swing by with coffee tomorrow?
 We can catch up some more."